UrkiMimi/heckdocs/docs/index.md

 Join the Discord here: [https://discord.gg/rrZf3kapeh](https://discord.gg/rrZf3kapeh)

 !!! note
-    This documentation is NOT a tutorial for mapping, json editting, or scripting.
+    This documentation is NOT a tutorial for mapping, json editing, or scripting.
 Instead, it lists all the features within all of the mods and their respective syntax.

 Ready?
 Visit [Getting Started](getting-started.md).